 There is more on this on my strategies page.

 I try to stay in a trade longer than 5 -10 trading days fir stocks.
 Regarding options I want to close out a trade a week before expiration.
 If I do stay in longer, then I watch the stock’s price action on the chart closely to make sure there is not a trend reversal or the options strategy is not moving against me.

 All my trades are posted on Profitly

 It is important for me to keep a journal and a running tally of my trades.
 This is so I can look at my own trading psychology, to determine if I have been sticking to my plan and if I followed good money management.

-Looking back at the history of my trades, I focus on how I could have timed my entries and exits better, whether I follow my plan or not, and to reassess if my indicators are still working or tweak them if they need to be tweaked.
+Looking back at the history of my trades, I focus on how I could have timed my entries and exits better, whether I followed my plan or not, and to reassess if I need to tweak the way I think or take a break for a bit.